The Urgent Harvest

 In Hebrew, the future tense is used in proverbs to indicate an indefinite length of time.
 So in Hebrew, it sounds like you say, “A stitch in time will save nine.”
 If, then, you assume that the future tense of the Jeremiah passage is more of the proverbial sense that we have in English, this is what it sounds like:

 Cursed is the man who trusts in mankind and makes flesh his strength, whose heart turns away from the Lord.
 He is like a bush in the desert, which does not see when prosperity comes, but lives in stony wastes in the wilderness, a land of salt without inhabitant.
-(Jer.
-17:5)
+(Jeremiah 17:5)

 (But) blessed is the man who trusts in the Lord, whose confidence is in Him.
 For he is like a tree planted by the water, that extends its roots by a stream.
 It doesn’t fear when the heat comes, but its leaves are green, and it is not anxious in a year of drought, and doesn’t cease to yield fruit.
-(Jer 17:7)
+(Jeremiah 17:7)

 Once I started reading the poem this way, I saw it very differently.
 I used to think that the cursing was done by God, in order to punish a person for not trusting.
 Now, I see this as the natural consequences of action, and see it in my own life.
 When I assume that my strength comes from myself, I am filled with worry all the time.
 Even when times are good I can’t see the prosperity around me!
 All my circumstances seem negative, like a barren wasteland; and I feel lonely and weary even when friends and family are nearby.